IRAN: THE BORDERLANDS

 Mecca, recently taken under the control of the Quraysh tribe was one among many.
 Like Rome, by luck of geography it was where north-south and east-west trade routes intersected.
 It had become a successful commercial centre, into which Muhammad was born in around AD 570.
 He was supposedly a trader during his early life; he later became one among many holy men preaching ideas gleaned from the inherited conglomerate of religious movements including elements from paganism, Judaism and Zoroastrianism.
 Another of them, Musaylima, in a letter (possibly authentic) proposed carving up the territory between the two of them!
 Muhammad's reply was scathing.

 Muhammad began having visions at visitations from the angel Gabriel (Jibril) in the desert outside Mecca at around the age of forty, in about AD 610.
 His status in Mecca was assured - because of his older wife Khadija, with her commercial connections, and his uncle Abu Talib.
 He had many early supporters, but enemies too among the non-believers.
 Muhammad and some of his followers took refuge with the Christian king of Ethiopia around AD 615.
 Its unclear whether this had any connection with the capture of Christian Jerusalem by the Persians, to the benefit of the Jews, in 614: Arabia was still under the rule of the Sasanians, and their Jewish clients.
 In 619, he was back in Mecca, but his position weakened after the deaths of his wife and uncle.
 In 622, he left again for Yathrib, 300 miles to the north - invited there to settle local quarrels among the inhabitants, many of who were Jews.
 This migration is known as the hijra - and marks the beginning of the Muslim era.
 In Yathrib (Medina) Muhammad became the acknowledged leader, through his skill in settling disputes and promoting peace and friendship - and apart from the Jews most of the population were converted into believers.
-When war broke out between Medina and Mecca in 630, Muhammad led his followers to victory, and won its poeple over: he turned the Ka'ba from a pagan into a Muslim sanctuary.
+Muhammad led his Muslims to several battles with his Quraysh enemies in Mecca - the Battle of Badr in 623 (Muslim victory), the Battle of Uhud in 625 (Quraysh victory) and and the Battle of the Trench in 627 (MUslim victory).
+Muhammad won the people of Mecca over: he turned the Ka'ba from a pagan into a Muslim sanctuary.
 His forces, his ideas and his personality began to bring unity to the entire peninsula, under Arab command - the Sasanians were driven out.